Yukhy/sqlite-db-for-mitre-attack/README.md

 <br>
  It is a simple sqlite database for mitre-attack.
 Basic information on Tactics, Techniques and Groups of MITRE ATT&CK V11 is in the database.
  As a sqlite database, it is suitable for data analysis in Jupyter Notebook, Google Colaboratory, etc.

+## How to Use
+Place attack.db in any directory.

 ## Structure of Database
  This database consists of 11 tables.
 There are three tables each for tactics and techniques, one table for groups, three join tables connecting tactics and techniques, and one join table connecting groups and techniques.
 Tactics, Techniques, and three intermediate tables exist for Enterprise, Mobile, and ICS, respectively.